Cotswold

 Vegetarian: no

-Synonyms: English Cotswold, Double Gloucester with Onion & Chives, Double Gloucester with Onion and Chives, Double Gloucester with Chives
+Synonyms: English Cotswold, Double Gloucester with Onion and Chives, Double Gloucester with Chives

-Cotswold is a variation of Double Gloucester, which has been supplemented with chopped onions and chives for added flavour.
-A whole milk cheese that can be either pasteurised or unpasteurised; Cotswold originates in Gloucestershire County of England.
-The colour varies from golden yellow to orange and is a firm cheese similar to cheddar but not as hard.
-Shop owners usually sell pieces cut away from the hard and grey rind.
+Cotswold is a variation of Double Gloucester, which has been supplemented with spring onions and chives for added flavour.
+A whole milk cheese that can be made from either pasteurised or unpasteurised cow's milk; Cotswold originates in Gloucestershire County of England.
+The colour varies from golden yellow to orange and is a firm cheese similar to cheddar.

-The taste of Cotswold is creamy, buttery, sweet and mild yet full-flavoured like cheddar.
-The savoury taste of chives and onions gives it that extra zing.
+The taste of Cotswold is creamy, buttery, sweet and mild yet full-flavoured, like cheddar.
+The savoury taste of chives and spring onions gives it that extra zing.
 This variation of Double Gloucester pairs well with beer, Zinfandel or Shiraz and is popular as a pub cheese in England.

 Over 500,000 page views per month, Put your store on our map!